-- 18.1 The Association will ensure that we meet the requirements of the General Data Protection Regulation 2018.
-All information provided by customers in relation to this policy will be treated with the strictest of confidence and will not be disclosed to any third party without the express permission of the person concerned. - 18.2 Under the Data Protection and Access to Information legislation, customers have the right to request access to information pertaining them with is held by the Association.
-Requests for such access will be processed in line with the Association's relevant policy and procedures.
+18.1 The Association will ensure that we meet the requirements of the General Data Protection Regulation 2018.
+All information provided by customers (including shared owners) in relation to this policy will be treated with the strictest of confidence and will

+- not be disclosed to any third party without the express permission of the person concerned. - 18.2 Under the Data Protection and Access to Information legislation, customers have the right to request access to information pertaining to them which is held by the Association.
+Requests for such access will be processed in line with CHA's relevant policy and procedures.